Slade-Venter/THM-FridayOvertime/README.md

 -Look at who sent the email-

 Inside the DocIntel ticket metadata, the “Reporter” field lists SwiftSpend Finance as the originator.
-This establishes the context of a client submission rather than an internal detection — important for triage priority and chain-of-custody.
+This establishes the context of a client submission rather than an internal detection.
+Important for triage priority and chain-of-custody.

 # Question 2
 SHA1 hash of pRsm.dll